redveil-security/deathcon-2025/labs/lab-1/README.md

 *Note: If you skip these steps, `sshmimik` will not function properly upon SSH logins.
 It will error out each time you attempt to login to the honeypot with `shell request failed on channel 0`*

+Let's generate our SSH keys:

+`ssh-keygen -t rsa -b 2048 -f ssh_host_key_rsa`

+Ensure that these are stored in the same directory as `sshmimik`, otherwise it won't run properly.

 Now that we've got everything installed, let's run it!
 For now, we'll use it in its vanilla state and in the next lab, we'll customize its deployment using DockerFiles.

 `sudo python3 serve.py -p <port> -l <where to store log files>`